Aretiico-Dev/react-workflow-prototype/README.md

-  # TLS Certificate Purchase Prototype

-  This is a code bundle for TLS Certificate Purchase Prototype.
-The original project is available at https://www.figma.com/design/UwzEzcX735qYCfndbRAjlO/TLS-Certificate-Purchase-Prototype.
+# Workflow Prototypes

+This repository contains React/Vite prototypes for Aretiico workflow experiences.
+It started as a TLS certificate purchase prototype from Figma, but now includes multiple certificate, verification, organisation, and admin review workflows used to explore customer and admin portal interactions.

+Current prototype areas include:

+- TLS, S/MIME, Adobe, and aviation certificate purchase flows
+- Certificate problem report flow with reporter, reviewer, and decision maker views
+- User verification and 2FA reset flows
+- Organisation claim, join request, and dispute-related flows

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.

+Run `npm run build` to create a production build.